 Highlights of Annapurna Base Camp Trek in March

-- A 360-degree Panoramic sunrise view of mountain range from Poon Hill
+- A 360-degree panoramic sunrise view of a mountain range from Poon Hill

 - Up-close view of Annapurna range and Mount Machhapuchhre

 - The hospitality of Gurung, Magar, and other local ethnic groups

 - Lush forest with blossoming rhododendron, bamboo, and alpine trees.